antaldaniel/dataandlyrics/content/post/2020-10-19-listen-local/index.md

 ## How can you participate in the experiment?

-* In the first phase of the experiment, **only artists released on Spotify** can participate.
+* In the first phase of the experiment, **only artists and their groups released on Spotify** can participate.

 * **Participation in the experiment is free**.
 The research findings, including potential targets for your music, will be fully open, transparent and free.